davidrhoden/gingerbreadshotgun/pages/contact.md

 We can't wait to get the new Original Gingerbread Shotgun House kits into your hands and see what you build with them!

-If you'd like to be notified when the kits become available, please fill out the form below.
+If you'd like to be notified when the kits become available, or if you just have questions, please fill out the form below.

 Retailers: we'd love to hear from you!
 Please fill out the form and we'll ket you know when the kits are available for pre-orders.